 Even with our traditional BICAS Annual Art Auction postponed by the pandemic, we couldn’t resist a small celebration of bicycle art.
-We are excited to showcase a small number of bicycle themed art pieces made by our talented staff and board members.
+We are excited to showcase a small number of bicycle-themed art pieces made by our talented staff and board members.

 Our online Staff Mini Auction will happen this December 6th-12th, 2020.
-Art will be posted on the BICAS EBAY page with an entire week to bid on unique and beautify art made by your favorite bicycle mechanics.
+Art will be posted on the BICAS EBAY page with an entire week to bid on unique and beautiful art made by your favorite bicycle mechanics.
 We asked this year’s BICAS Collective artists the following questions:

 Why this?
 Why now?
 (Why did you choose to make the piece you made this year?)